-A detailed comparison of PNG and SVG image formats — file size, quality, scalability, performance, and which one to use for your project.
+A detailed comparison of PNG and SVG formats — file size, quality, scalability, and which to use.

 PNG and SVG are two of the most widely used image formats on the web, but they work in fundamentally different ways.
-Choosing the wrong format for a given use case can lead to blurry graphics, bloated file sizes, or unnecessary complexity.
-This guide explains exactly how each format works, when to use which, and how to convert between them.
+Choosing the wrong format leads to blurry graphics, bloated file sizes, or unnecessary complexity.

 How PNG Stores Images